livekit/agents/examples/kitt/README.md

-# KITT - A Talking AI Example Using Whisper, ChatGPT, and ElevenLabs
+# KITT - A Talking AI Example Using Deepgram, ChatGPT, and ElevenLabs

 ## Running locally